magebitcom/list-pr-action/README.md

 ## Inputs

-- `ref`: The branch or tag to list pull requests for (default: 'main')
+- `base`: The base branch to list pull requests for (default: 'master')
 - `github-token`: GitHub token for authentication (default: ${{ github.token }})
 - `state`: The state of the pull requests to list (default: 'open')
 - `hours_old`: Filter out PRs that are more than this many hours old (default: '0', meaning no filtering)